approach0/docs/content/en/devops.md

 However, the order of the services to boot up is important.
 Here is a recommended order to set up other services:

+0. Visit `/auth/login` from `lattice` service test page to obtain an initial JWT token (check Long-live cookie radio box)
-1. `ui_login` service for JWT login (otherwise since there is no login Webpage service available, you may have to visit `/auth/login` from `lattice` service test page for obtaining a JWT token)
+1. Create `ui_login` service for later JWT login
 2. `monitor` and `grafana` services to start monitoring and import Grafana configurations from JSON files (at `configs` directory)
 3. `usersdb_syncd` for database rsync service listening on port 8873 (this service has to be on the same node with `usersdb` because they bind to the same on-disk volume)